OCA/purchase-workflow/purchase_fop_shipping/README.rst

    :alt: License: AGPL-3

 =================================
-Purchase Free-Of-Paiment shipping
+Purchase Free-Of-Payment shipping
 =================================

-This module allows to define a Free-Of-Paiment (FOP) shipping on supplier.
+This module allows to define a Free-Of-Payment (FOP) shipping on supplier.
 FOP shipping is a min purchase order amount to got shipping free from supplier.
 User can force confirm purchase order if he/she wishes.